How To Gain Control Over Anger Attacks

 Anger attacks are often defined as intense emotional state of anger that comes on suddenly and can involve hot or cold flashes, a racing heart, urges to act out in anger, and actions such as punching, hitting, or destroying objects.
 Anger attacks can resemble panic attacks in intensity and are often heavily distressing for those experiencing them.
 Depression and other mental health disorders can lead to anger attacks.

 If you’re experiencing these attacks, know you’re not alone, and there are ways to treat them.
 For example, learning healthy ways to express anger, getting to the root of the emotion, exercising regularly, using “I” statements, employing relaxation techniques, identifying anger causes, and receiving professional help can all be beneficial.
 When experiencing anger attacks, learning how to respond can help you feel prepared and less alone.

 What is an anger attack?

-Like panic attacks, anger attacks can seem to come out of nowhere.
+Like panic attacks, anger attacks can seem to come out of nowhere and often, an individual feels emotionally trapped.
 Symptoms of anger attacks can include: